yangyang9912/Awesome-Human-Object-Relationship/README.md

 ---

 > A unified reading hub for **attention**, **gaze object grounding**, and **interaction reasoning** — with **GOP** as the bridge from *where humans look* to *how humans act on objects*.

+## 📬 Project Note

+This repository is designed to support paper reading, benchmark comparison, and future updates in unified human-object relationship understanding.
+Contact **jin91999@gmail.com** if any paper is missed!

 ## ✨ Overview